ykhokhulya/stm32-fw-cube/F4/Projects/STM32446E_EVAL/Examples/ADC/ADC_InjectedConversion_Interrupt/readme.txt

   ******************************************************************************
   @endverbatim

 @par Example Description

-This example describes how to use the ADC in interrupt mode to convert data through the HAL API.
+How to interrupt continuous ADC regular channel conversion using ADC injected channels, and how to get the result of this conversion.

 This example describes how to interrupt continuous ADC1 regular ADC_CHANNEL_4 conversion using ADC1 injected ADC_CHANNEL_12 and how to get the converted value of this conversion.

 The ADC1 is configured to convert continuously regular ADC_CHANNEL_4 and convert injected ADC_CHANNEL_12 (connected to PC.02) when injected conversion starts (after one second of the start of regular channel).

 Each time a regular channel end of conversion occurs an interrupt is generated and the converted data of ADC1 DR register is affected to the uhADCxConvertedRegValue variable in the ADC conversion complete callback function.
 After one second of the start of regular ADC_CHANNEL_4 conversion the injected ADC_CHANNEL_12 conversion starts so regular conversion is temporary interrupted until the end of injected conversion.
-When the injected conversion is finished, an interrupt is generated, and the converted injected data of ADC1 DR register is affected to the uhADCxConvertedInjValue variable in the ADC conversion complete callback function.
+When the injected conversion is finished, an interrupt is generated, and the
+converted injected data of ADC1 DR register is affected to the uhADCxConvertedInjValue
+variable in the ADC conversion complete callback function.

 Conversion time (reference manual, Reset and Clock control part):